VincenzoMeschi/Othello-Game-Server/player/README.md

 # My experience during the project

-This was a great assessment and I thoroughly enjoyed it from start to finish: _it way more interesting than a typical Leetcode question, thanks for that lol_.
+This was a great assessment and I thoroughly enjoyed it from start to finish: _it was way more interesting than a typical Leetcode question, thanks for that lol_.
 I came across a few roadblocks, learned some new things, and grew as a developer by the end.
 By no means is my solution a perfect one, but given the time allowed it is a good one.

 ### My process